 Chromebooks are light cheap and fast and that’s why they are loved by scholars.
 If you’re coming from a different system like Windows or Mac, then you might find simple tasks like copying and pasting a little confusing.

-That’s mainly because Chrome OS is different.
-But here are three different ways to copy and paste in a Chromebook.
+That’s mainly because Chrome OS is different from the conventional Windows and Mac operating systems.
+The keyboards on some Chromebooks might also be slightly different from what you might be used to.
+But here are three different ways to copy and paste on a Chromebook.

 Copy and Paste With Keyboard Combinations

 Since Chromebooks are laptops, you usually don’t have a mouse with you.
+This leaves you with the keyboard and the trackpad.
 That makes the easiest way for copying and pasting to be the keyboard combinations.

 Fortunately, you might be already familiar with the keyboard combinations if you used them before in Windows; they are the same.

-With the text selected, press Ctrl + C to copy, and Ctrl + V to paste.
+With the text selected, press Ctrl + C to copy, move to where you want to paste and and Ctrl + V to paste.
 This works mostly for copying text.
+This will also paste the text together with any formatting that was there.

-To copy using the track pad, press Alt on the keyboard and tap on the track pad once to open the good old ‘right click menu’.
+To copy using the trackpad, press Alt on the keyboard and tap on the track pad once to open the good old ‘right click menu’.
 Select copy.
-Then go to where you want to paste, then once again press Alt and tap on the trackpad once to open the menu and select ‘paste’.
+Then go to where you want to paste, then once again press Alt and tap on the trackpad again once to open the menu and select ‘paste’.

 This is a good option when you want to even copy images and videos from one section of the Chromebook to another.